 - Blackberry preserves, for dipping

-- Heat oil in a large pot over medium-high heat until oil is 370 degrees F.
+- Heat enough oil to fill a medium pot about 1-inch full over medium-high heat until the oil is about 370 degrees F.

-- In a large bowl, whisk together flour, baking powder, lemon zest, and salt.
+- In a large mixing bowl, whisk together the flour, baking powder, lemon zest, and salt.